spolanski/CoFEA/SoftwareSetup/Calculix_Compilation/README.md

 # Calculix
 To use Calculix in multithreading mode it is needed to compile from source.
-In order to do so it is necessary to compile ARPACK and SPOOLES library nad install the required tools.
-The code which is presented here is already changed and ready for compilation.
+In order to do so, it is necessary to compile ARPACK and SPOOLES library and install the required tools.
+The code, which is presented here, is already changed and ready for compilation.
 Please read the original documentation first from http://www.dhondt.de/ccx_2.17.README.INSTALL

 # Tools
 1. Install the required tools for Calculix: